Khlong Hae Floating Market

 The traders here will dress in Thai retro costumes and there are many food choices including local food, Thai food and Muslim food.
-The another unique thing of this market is using eco-friendly food containers such as coconut shell, bamboo tube, and earthen pot rather than using foam or plastic containers.
+Another unique thing of this market is using eco-friendly food containers such as coconut shell, bamboo tube, and earthen pot rather than using foam or plastic containers.
 This floating market is considered unique from different markets in other regions of Thailand, as there are many cultures, Buddhist Thais and Muslims.

 The market operates on Friday to Sunday including public holidays at 01.00 pm until about 09.00 pm.
 Most visitors are foreigners such as Indonesians, Malaysians, Singaporeans than Thais.